 Temple Caring Program provides a vital service to our Community.
 If you are dealing with a death in family (Nichum Aveilim), or coping with someone who is ill at home or in hospital (Bikur Cholim), we have a roster of volunteers ready to assist in a variety of ways.
 Many Temple members have used the program, and we're happy to be available for those in need.
 Please call Temple at 631-725-0904 and your call will be transferred to someone who can help you.
 If you get a recording please leave a message; someone will return your call as quickly as possible.
 In the event of a death, please call the Rabbi's number on the recording.
 If you are willing to volunteer for a Shiva minyan, please contact Caring Program Coordinator, Gail Gambino at 631-725-2943, or [email protected]ptonline.net

-Bikur Cholim (Visiting the Sick) is a national program designed to make those who are ill feel more comfortable and less isolated both in the hospital and at home.
-Based on that program, we have a roster of Temple volunteers who are ready to provide various services to the sick or homebound.
+Bikur Cholim (Visiting Sick) is a national program designed to make those who are ill feel more comfortable and less isolated both in hospital and at home.
+Based on that program, we have a roster of Temple volunteers who are ready to provide various services to sick or homebound.
 We also help family members who are caring for someone who is ill.
 The range of our assistance includes hospital and home visits, phone calls, transportation to and from doctors, and shopping, to a limited extent.